Saturday, July 30, 2011

 According to the Qur'an, the first teaching class for Adam started soon after his creation and Adam was taught 'all the Names'.

 Allah is the first teacher and the absolute guide of humanity.
 This knowledge was not imparted to even the Angels.
 In Usul al-Kafi there is a tradition narrated by Imam Musa al-Kazim ('a) that 'ilm is of three types: ayatun muhkamah (irrefutable signs of God), faridatun 'adilah (just obligations) and sunnat al-qa'imah (established traditions of the Prophet [s]).
 This implies that 'ilm, attainment of which is obligatory upon all Muslims covers the sciences of theology, philosophy, law, ethics, politics and the wisdom imparted to the Ummah by the Prophet (S).
 Al-Ghazali has unjustifiably differentiated between useful and useless types of knowledge.
 Islam actually does not consider any type of knowledge as harmful to human beings.
-However, what has been called in the Qur'an as useless or rather harmful knowledge, consists of pseudo sciences or the lores prevalent in the Jahiliyyah
+However, what has been called in the Qur'an as useless or rather harmful knowledge, consists of pseudo sciences or the lores prevalent in the Jahiliyyah.

 'Ilm is of three types: information (as opposed to ignorance), natural laws, and knowledge by conjecture.
 The first and second types of knowledge are considered useful and their acquisition is made obligatory.
 As for the third type, which refers to what is known through guesswork and conjecture, or is accompanied with doubt, we shall take that into consideration later, since conjecture or doubt are sometimes essential for knowledge as a means, but not as an end.